rachayita/OpsNotes/rust/rust.md

     - in fully safe code only
   - thing wrapped by Pin is not the value which we want to pin itself,
     - but rather a pointer to that value
-    - Pin<Ptr> does not pin the Ptr; instead, it pins the pointer’s pointee value
+    #TODO - Pin<Ptr> does not pin the Ptr; instead, it pins the pointer’s pointee value
 - cannot mutably dereference a `Pin<Ptr>` unless the pointee is `Unpin` or we use unsafe
 - pinning is a specific contract between the unsafe parts of a library API and its users
 - to poll futures, they must be pinned using a special type called `Pin<T>`